 - The central concept of the Scorcher film series in Tropic Thunder

-- The 2005 remake of The War of the Worlds had an alien hand spreading some type of red weed around Earth.
+- The 2005 adaptation of The War of the Worlds had an alien hand holding the Earth as a red weed spreads.

 - The image of the Earth cracking was also used in Season 3 of Heroes.

 - Iced Earth has the album cover◊ of "The Crucible of Man", which has their mascot Set Abominae knee-deep in a giant crater on the surface of the planet earth.

 - Iron Maiden has the poster◊ for "The World Piece Tour", which features their mascot Eddie bursting the planet seeking a "brain" inside it.
 The art was later recycled for a tour with a name fitting the image, "Eddie Rips Up The World Tour'.